 Have you tried to Get Off Pregabalin only to suffer symptoms that made it too challenging?
 Are you afraid that you will not be able to get off Pregabalin?
 Our nonprofit has helped people in 82 countries and throughout the United States to Wean Off Pregabalin using a holistic approach to help ease Pregabalin Withdrawal Symptoms.
 Our success has freed thousands over 15 years and we can help you Get Off Pregabalin.
-Pregabalin has similar side effects and withdrawal profile as benzodiazepines, so its critical to not only Wean off Pregabalin but also to assist the GABA receptors in healing so you stay off Pregabalin.
+Pregabalin has similar side effects and withdrawal profile as benzodiazepines, so its critical to not only Wean off Pregabalin but also to assist in supporting healing so you stay off Pregabalin.
 Seizure risk is a concern if Pregabalin is withdrawn too rapidly.
 Don't do this alone, let our experts help guide you throughout your Pregabalin Taper.
 Contact us for a free consultation.

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW